 The Department is in the process of hiring another full time faculty member.
 The candidate will hold a terminal degree in Computer Sciences and support newly appointed coordinators for each the Computer Sciences and Computer Information Systems programs.
-The department faculty has been steadfast in support of students and vigilant in its oversight and management of the CS program.
+The candidate will help alleviate the demand on the Department of Business Administration and Dr. Pereira.
+The department faculty has been steadfast in support of students and vigilant in its oversight and management of the CIS program.
 The department takes pride in reporting that there has been no situation when a CS or CIS student's graduation was delayed because of problems in course offerings.
 Equally significant, the department has a history of having faculty members prepared to teach most required courses.